-Tip: If you have an essential purchase to make, check the Ebates site to see if you are entitled to cash back for the purchase.
-You can join Ebates for free.
+Tip: If you have an essential purchase to make, check the Rakuten site to see if you are entitled to cash back for the purchase.
 Use this link and you’ll get a $10 voucher towards your first $25 purchase.

 You could slash your food budget by eating less meat and cooking at home for all meals.
 A great way to save on your grocery bill is to use Ibotta.
 You can unlock rebates and discounts on regular grocery store purchases with Ibotta, so it’s a great way to save money.
 Click here to learn more about Ibotta (only available in North America).

-The mortgage could be switched to an interest-only payment for the short-term.
+Your mortgage provider may allow you to switch to an interest-only payment for the short-term.
 We have always made extra payments towards our already affordable mortgage and so switching to interest-only payments for a short period wouldn’t send us too far backwards in paying the mortgage down.

-If things were really bad I could rent my house out and move to a cheaper and smaller unit or in with family (not a strategy I’d recommend but a possibility for some).
+If things were really bad, could you rent out your house and move to a cheaper and smaller unit or in with family? (not a strategy I’d recommend but a possibility for some).

 If you’re looking to make extra income there are numerous ways to do so from home.
-You can watch videos to earn gift cards.
 Swagbucks lets you earn free gift cards for taking surveys, watching videos, shopping online and more!
-Join for free with this link and you’ll receive a $5 sign-up bonus: Join Swagbucks Today
+Join for free with this link and you’ll receive a $5 sign-up bonus

 How my survival budget will work

 We have just over 7 months to find employment.
-I’m 100% confident we can pull it off and revert to our regular, frugal yet comfortable existence within a couple of months of landing in the Land of the Long White Cloud.
+I’m 100% confident we can pull it off and revert to our frugal yet comfortable existence within a couple of months of landing back home.
 But having a survival budget in place, just in case life doesn’t go as planned, helps me to sleep a little better at night.

 Like it?
 Pin it for later.